Skip to main content

 Because there are no general caps in New York, your final compensation may depend heavily on how well your case is presented and argued.
 Insurance companies know this—and they often try to take advantage of unrepresented claimants or pressure early settlements that don’t reflect the true value of a case.

-With decades of experience representing injury victims throughout New York City, The Orlow Firm is committed to maximizing your recovery and protecting your rights at every step.
+With extensive experience representing injury victims throughout New York City, The Orlow Firm is committed to maximizing your recovery and protecting your rights at every step.

 Don't Let Insurance Companies Undervalue Your Case — Call (646) 647-3398 Today